fastfedora/dataset_foundry/README.md

 pipeline is a sequence of actions executed either against the dataset itself or the individual items in the dataset.

+For details on which actions are supported, see the [actions](docs/actions.md) documentation.

 ## Setup

 1. Clone the repository